adrienGzc/decision-tree-python/README.md

-# decision-tree-python
+# Decision Tree in Python

-Machine learning assignment 2
+Machine learning assignment 2 at Jönköping University.

-QT_QPA_PLATFORM=xcb
+Check the Jupyter Notebook for a better understanding of the code and the choices made.

+Enjoy :).